3.7 Admins

 The Activity tab is structured as a searchable and filterable table with the following elements:

-- Action – Filter records by type of action (e.g., Permissions Update).
+- Action β dropdown filter for type of action (e.g., Permissions Update).

-- Info (Text Filter) – Search across additional details included in activity metadata.
+- Info (Text Filter) β free text input for searching across additional details included in activity metadata.

 Each row in the activity log includes: